Can Marijuana Help With Or Prevent Alzheimer's Disease?

 How Does It Work?

-Each of us has a system called the endogenous cannabinoid, or endocannabinoid system in our bodies.
-It was named after the plant that leads to its discovery, and one doctor, Dr. Bradley Elgar.
-Called this "one of the most important physiologic systems involved in establishing and maintaining human health."
-For this reason, it is well worth investigating, and not only for the treatment or management of Alzheimer's disease.
+The human body contains what’s known as the endogenous cannabinoid (or endocannabinoid) system, which serves several important functions regardless of whether a person uses marijuana or not.
+It was named after the plant that leads to its discovery, and one doctor, Dr. Bradley Elgar, called this "one of the most important physiologic systems involved in establishing and maintaining human health."
+For this reason, it is likely worth investigating, and not only for the treatment or management of Alzheimer's disease.

-The endocannabinoid system has two kinds of cannabinoid receptors in cells found throughout the body - CB1 and CB2 receptors.
-These cells are mostly concentrated in the brain, the central nervous system, the immune, and the digestive system.
-Cannabinoid actions and functions are superbly complex, but in the article mentioned above, Elgar notes that "endocannabinoids are a bridge between body and mind."
-He is of the opinion that by understanding the endocannabinoid system, we would be able to see a mechanism that could "connect brain activity and states of physical health and disease."
+The endocannabinoid system has two kinds of cannabinoid receptors in cells found throughout the body: CB1 and CB2 receptors.
+These cells are mostly concentrated in the brain, the central nervous system, the immune system, and the digestive system.
+Cannabinoid actions and functions are superbly complex, but they can be understood as a bridge between bodily processes and the mind.

-So, back to marijuana-derived cannabinoids.
-As mentioned, two have been well studied, and they have diverse actions in the body.
-THC is the compound best known for binding with CB1 receptors and causing the well-known 'high' when cannabis is ingested or smoked.
-It also seems to have indications for the treatment of neuropathic pain, nausea, anxiety, and anorexia.
+As mentioned, two marijuana-derived cannabinoids (CBD and THC) have been well studied, and they have diverse roles within the body.
+THC is the compound best known for binding with CB1 receptors and causing the well-known “high” that can accompany marijuana use.
+THC also seems to have indications for the treatment of neuropathic pain, nausea, anxiety, and anorexia.

 In 2015, a Netherlands-based randomized, double-blind, placebo-controlled study was conducted to determine the effects of THC on dementia-related symptoms such as aggression, anxiety, depression, insomnia, and hallucinations.
 Alzheimer's disease is one form of dementia.
 It was found that the twenty-four patients who received 1.2 mg of THC three times a day showed no difference compared to patients taking a placebo.

 On the other hand, in another study, THC seemed to have the opposite effect.
-The Sackler Faculty of Medicine at Tel-Aviv University, together with the Department of Psychology at Bar-Ilan University, conducted a small study on this cannabinoid's effect on dementia-related symptoms.
+In 2016, another group of researchers conducted a small study on this cannabinoid's effect on dementia-related symptoms.
 Their finding was that THC in medical cannabis oil (MCO) significantly decreased delusions, agitation or aggression, irritability, apathy, sleep, and even caregiver distress.
 The doctors stated: "Adding MCO to AD patients' pharmacotherapy is safe and a promising treatment option."

 Why these diverse findings?
 One reason could be that the first study may have been conducted with pure THC, while in the other, the patients ingested medical cannabis oil.
 Why is this important?
-While THC on its own is impressive when working together with cannabidiol (CBD) and other compounds found in whole-plant oil, its effects are vastly amplified.
-This is called the 'entourage effect.'
-This warrants a closer look at CBD, THC's less controversial brother.
+While THC on its own can be impressive when working together with cannabidiol (CBD) and other compounds found in whole-plant oil, its effects are amplified.
+This is called the “entourage effect.”

 CBD has also demonstrated strong anti-inflammatory and antioxidant properties in many animal studies.
 In a 2017 review of the latter, the researchers concluded that all the studies provide "proof of principle" that CBD, and possibly CBD with THC, are "valid candidates" for new Alzheimer's therapies.
 They suggested that further investigation should address the long-term effects of CBD and evaluate the mechanisms involved in its therapeutic effects.